 If there is a quorum of board members present the chairperson for the board will call out each appeal by its number and the address of the property involved.
-The city inspector on the case and the person who appealed will come forward and be sworn in before the board by a City Attorney.
+The city representative on the case and the person who appealed will come forward and be sworn in before the board by a City Attorney.

 The City will offer its evidence first.
-If the city inspector has any photographs, notices or other documents to offer into evidence, the chairperson will ask for the documents to be given to the court reporter for marking before testifying.
-The inspector will present the City’s case through their testimony and any documents they have to offer as evidence.
-As the inspector presents the City’s case they will tell the board when the legal notice letter was issued and what violations were cited in the notice.
+If the city representative has any photographs, notices or other documents to offer into evidence, the chairperson will ask for the documents to be given to the court reporter for marking before testifying.
+The representative will present the City’s case through their testimony and any documents they have to offer as evidence.
+As the representative presents the City’s case they will tell the board when the legal notice letter was issued and what violations were cited in the notice.
 If they offer any documents or photographs into evidence, they will refer to them by the exhibit number the court reporter marked on them.
 If photographs are entered as evidence, they will tell the board who took the photograph, the date the photograph was taken and what violation is depicted in that photograph.
-Before handing any photograph or other document to the board, the inspector will show it to the person who has appealed.
+Before handing any photograph or other document to the board, the representative will show it to the person who has appealed.

-Then, if the city inspector has any other witnesses to be called as part of the City’s case, they will tell the board who they are and the chairperson will call them one by one.
+Then, if the city representative has any other witnesses to be called as part of the City’s case, they will tell the board who they are and the chairperson will call them one by one.
 An opportunity to question each additional witness will be given to the person who has appealed to the board.

 After the City has finished, the person who has appealed will then present his or her case.
-Same rules that were described above for the city inspector will apply to the presentation of the evidence by the person appealing.
+Same rules that were described above for the city representative will apply to the presentation of the evidence by the person appealing.